Co-founder of The Observer dies at 75

 At the same time, both Anson and Hesburgh had great respect for each other.
 Anson later referred to Hesburgh as “the only father I ever had.”

 After graduating from Notre Dame, Anson went on to work for TIME magazine.
 He traveled to Cambodia and was taken as a prisoner of war in 1970.
 He was held for weeks by the North Vietnamese and the Khmer Rouge.

-Hesburgh reportedly called Pope Paul IV at the time, who was able to help arrange Anson’s release.
+Hesburgh reportedly called Pope Paul VI at the time, who was able to help arrange Anson’s release.